FamilySearch/gedcomx/specifications/file-format-specification.md

 # File Format

-This document defines the specification for the GEDCOM X File Format.
+This document specifies the GEDCOM X File Format.

 A GEDCOM X file is a bundle of digital genealogical resources.
 Resources reference other resources, which may be located within the same file or may be located external to the file.